 1) You think you’ll get an offer elsewhere

 Thinking you’ll get an offer is very different than having an offer.
-Even if a hiring manager or recruiter implies an offer is coming, I don’t advise canceling other interviews because anything can happen.
-A few of the most common reasons are:
+Even if a hiring manager or recruiter implies an offer is coming, we don’t advise canceling other interviews because anything can happen.
+A few of the most common reasons offers fail to come through are:

 ✓ Budget cuts keep the company from hiring right now